ImageMagick/Usage-Markdown/convolve/index.md

 That is, it multiplies the value of each nearby pixel by the amount given in the kernel, then adds all those values together to produce the final result.

 As such, each pixel in the final image will generally contain at least a small part of all the other pixels locally surrounding it in the source image.
-Looking at it another way, the color of each pixel in the image will be either added to (blurred) or subtracted from (sharpen/edge detection) the colors of all its near by neighbours, as defined by then kernel used.
+Looking at it another way, the color of each pixel in the image will be either added to (blurred) or subtracted from (sharpen/edge detection) the colors of all its near by neighbours, as defined by the kernel used.

 Both 'convolve' and 'correlate' are the same operation, except in a very minor but important way, and for the examples and controls that we will now look, you can treat them as being basically the same thing.
 Later (See [Convolution vs Correlation](#convolve_vs_correlate)) we will examine exactly how the two operators really differ and why they differ in such a minor way.